sparkflows/sparkflows-docs/docs/aws/admin-guide/glue-integration/aws-connection.rst

 AWS Glue & EC2 Network Connection
 ==================

-Fire Insights EC2 instance can communicate with AWS Glue using a Network connection.
+Sparkflows EC2 instance can communicate with AWS Glue using a Network connection.

-Below are the steps for creating the AWS Glue Network Connection with the EC2 machine on which Fire Insights has been installed.
+Below are the steps for creating the AWS Glue Network Connection with the EC2 machine on which Sparkflows has been installed.

 Step 1 : Check Pre-requisites
 --------